RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs: Design

 \subsection{Pull-based Weight Transfer}

-After the training stage and the model is updated, \sys will all-gather and reshard model weights for seeding rollout on \trainers, in the same way as co-located RL frameworks.
-The all-gather within the \trainers is carried out over fast interconnects like NVLink and RDMA, which can be significantly faster than the bandwidth between \trainers and \rollouters.
+After the training stage and the model is updated, \sys will reshard model weights for seeding rollout on \trainers, in the same way as co-located RL frameworks.
+The resharding within the \trainers is carried out over fast interconnects like NVLink and RDMA, which can be significantly faster than the bandwidth between \trainers and \rollouters.
 In modern GPU clusters, the frontend and backend networks are typically separated, with the high-capacity backend network dedicated for GPU data traffic within the cluster~\cite{gcp_network,aws_network}.
-In public clouds, even if \trainers and \rollouters are located in the same datacenter (availability zone), they can be limited by frontend network.
-For instance, on GCP, only a full \texttt{a3-ultragpu-8g} instance with 8 GPUs can utilize the dedicated backend network with an aggregated bandwidth of 3200~Gbps, while the frontend network has only 400~Gbps~\cite{gcp_network}.
-Moreover, if we want to exploit \rollouters located in different datacenters, the communication is limited by the bandwidth of even slower frontend network or WAN.
+On public clouds, even if \trainers and \rollouters are located in the same datacenter, they can be limited by the slower frontend network~\cite{gcp_network}.

 Besides the asymmetric network bandwidth problem, if we use the synchronized weight update approach in co-located frameworks that transfers weights only after each step, an instance joined midway through a step cannot process requests until the next step.
 Also, the completion of weight update can be blocked by \rollouters with poor network bandwidth.